fermellone/workshop-ai-flask-sveltekit/README.md

 # Description
-I‘ve designed this workshop as part of a programming bootcamp where I taught Python.
+I‘ve designed this workshop as part of a programming bootcamp where I taught Python and a little bit of web development.

 # Steps